 While high-levels of potassium could be harmful, potassium is a nutrient that is essential to the body.
 Consuming too little or no potassium could also prove dangerous to your body.
 Potassium is necessary for brain functioning, muscle contraction, and balancing water levels in the body.
 Potassium, when consumed in low quantities, can actually help in the management of diabetes.3

 Generally, food that contains over 200 milligrams potassium per half-cup serving is considered to be high in potassium.
 Diabetic individuals need to limit their potassium intake, and ensure that they avoid the high-potassium food.
-Ensure that you eat food that
+Ensure that you eat food that contains lesser than 100 milligrams potassium.
+But, remember not to go for multiple servings of the food, as they can build up beyond the allowed potassium limit.

 How To Remove Potassium From Potassium-Rich Food